JuliaDiff/ForwardDiff.jl/README.md

 3. FAD of matrix functions based on [this](http://link.springer.com/chapter/10.1007%2F978-3-642-30023-3_7) publication.

 4. FAD using a number of Julia types introduced solely for the purpose of performing automatic differentiation.
-This is in a sense the most archaic implementation; it offers yet another FAD implementation, useful for benchmarking purposes and as an alternative tool for the user.
+This is in a sense the most archaic approach; it offers yet another FAD implementation, useful for benchmarking purposes and as an alternative tool for the user.
 This approach allows already to evaluate gradients, Jacobians and Hessians.
 It will be extended to support tensors.